-Talk to your health care provider about available treatment options if you have COVID-19.
-Your provider will know the best option for you, based on your symptoms, risks, and health history.
+Talk to your health care professional about available treatment options if you have COVID-19.
+Your provider will know the best option for you based on your symptoms, risks and health history.

 What treatments are available for COVID-19?

-During public health emergencies, the FDA may authorize the use of unapproved drugs or unapproved uses of approved drugs under certain conditions.
+The FDA may authorize the use of unapproved drugs or unapproved uses of approved drugs, under certain conditions.
 This is called an Emergency Use Authorization (EUA).

 What should I do if I have, or think I have, COVID-19?

-How can I access these treatments?
+How can I access COVID-19 treatments?

 How can I participate in a COVID-19-related clinical trial?